yorek/zeppelin-sqlserver-docker/README.md

 https://github.com/yorek/incubator-zeppelin

-This docker image is build using the "development" branch, which contains the branch with the latest developments
+This docker image is built using the "branch-0.5.6" branch

 ## Usage